Loading…

 EPCOR

-Generally no fixed schedule; voluntary conservation, with restrictions only during a declared water shortage or advisory.
+No fixed municipal watering schedule published; EPCOR promotes voluntary conservation, with restrictions possible during a declared shortage or advisory.
+Start from the EPCOR homepage — their site is JavaScript-driven, so deep links are unreliable.
 Check current rule →

 Saskatoon